the-green-lion/wp-tgl-content-insert/README.md

 ### renderer
 To help you get things to look good quickly, we added some rendering functions you can use on objects within the JSON document.
 - **facts** Use this with any paragraph that has a child node called 'facts'

+## Basic Examples

+## Try Yourself
+No better way to learn than to try yourself.
+This [Pen](http://codepen.io/thegreenlion/full/vyqeme/) lets you interactively try different documents and paths.